 A BAD TASTE IN MY MOUTH

-As I dove deeper into house church I found this same attitude with its leaders and supporters.
+As I dove deeper into house church I found this same attitude with the movements leaders and supporters (i.e., Frank Viola, Milt Rodriguez to name a few).
 The whiffs of arrogance in some parts of the movement are at times overwhelming.
-Sadly, I have to say that I was also a foul scent among that odor as well.
+Sadly, I have to say that I MYSELF was also a foul scent among that odor as well.
 Then I caught a whiff of myself and found out that I stank just as much as the leaders.
+P-U!

-It took a figurative slap in my face to see my arrogance.
+It took a figurative slap in my face from the Lord to see my arrogance.
 But I needed it.
 And thankfully it brought about a real change in my approach to sharing my passion.

 A FRESH AND POSITIVE OUTLOOK